RenderKit/mkl-dnn/tests/benchdnn/doc/knobs_tag.md

 | aBx8b        | Includes `aBc8b`, `aBcd8b`, `aBcde8b` tags and their former names for activations.
 | aBx16b       | Includes `aBc16b`, `aBcd16b`, `aBcde16b` tags and their former names for activations.
 | ABx16a16b    | Includes `ABc16a16b`, `ABcd16a16b`, `ABcde16a16b` tags and their former names for activations.
+| aBx32b       | Includes `aBc32b`, `aBcd32b`, `aBcde32b` tags and their former names for activations.
+| ABx32a32b    | Includes `ABc32a32b`, `ABcd32a32b`, `ABcde32a32b` tags and their former names for activations.
+| ...          | Other blocked meta-tags following the same rules.

+If tag represents xD-spatial memory descriptor, then most of times `x` should represent `cde` letters of a tag coming one by one.
+If tag represents weights memory descriptor, then depending whether weights have groups or not, it may represent either `cde` or `def` letters.
+In latter case, meta-tag should contain `c` or `C` to make it clear, i.e. `abxc` which may be either `gowi`, `gohwi` or `godhwi`.

+The following special tags are supported:

 | Special tags | Description
 | :---         | :---